 7. Complete A Google My Business Profile

-First of all, you’ll need to make sure you claim your business and complete a GMB profile.
+First and foremost, you’ll need to make sure you claim your business and complete a Google My business profile.
 If you haven’t claimed your business yet, you should do this immediately – this will allow you to update its description, add photos, change its hours, and much more.
 Visit the Google My Business page and sign up, then follow a few simple instructions to find and claim your local business on Google Maps.

 8. Add photos to your Google Maps business listing

 Google loves it when you upload photos to your listing.
 First, because it signals that you are an active listing worthy of ranking higher in results.
 Second, because Google’s photo-recognition technology is advancing and Google is starting to show images in local search results.
-SEO’s rule of thumb is that Google loves what consumers love.
-Consumers love photos.
+And third, because the SEO rule of thumb is that Google loves what consumers love, and consumers love photos.
 Plus, if you don’t add photos to your listing, it will show a generic map image like this:

 9. Get Reviews From Customers

 Getting reviews from customers helps improve your overall ranking in Google Maps.
-Google emphasizes high-quality reviews (even if you get a few negative ones) which can help boost your rankings.
-You’re sure to bring in more customers if you’re mostly getting positive reviews,.
+Google prioritizes high-quality, trustworthy businesses – and reviews (even if you get a few negative ones) can help boost your rankings.
+If you’re mostly getting positive reviews, you’re sure to bring in more customers.

-To make this happen, you can share a link to your Google My Business page directly with customers when they shop or simply put it on your business’ website and allow them to talk about their honest experiences.
+To get more reviews from customers, you can share a link to your Google My Business page directly with customers when they shop with you, or put it on your website and encourage them to talk about their experience.

-If you provide great products and high-quality services, reviews are sure to start rolling in quickly – asking your customers to leave honest experience reviews is not a bad idea, thus making your business rightful.
+If you provide great products and high-quality services, reviews are sure to start rolling in quickly – but it’s not a bad idea to ask your best customers to leave an honest review of their experience to get started on the right foot.

 10. Optimize For SEO In Your Business Description